deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 No. No no *no,* that was *wrong!* She didn't have a *big* brother!
 Her parents weren't-

-"Okay honey, shhh… calm now… I'm sorry, this is really distressing her, we'd better put her under again… It's okay darling, you're just not ready yet… It's okay..."
+"Okay honey, shhh… calm now… I'm sorry, this is really distressing her, we'd better put her under again… It's okay darling, you're just not ready yet… It's okay…"

 Something in her left hand.
 Something that made all the *wrong* go away.